the work

 minimal footprint

-One scaffold, four sizes.
+One scaffold, different sizes.